EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Arcane_Spells.md

 Range: Half
 Increases offensive penalty: Yes
 Description: You fire a bolt of fire at target that is at most half range away.
 On successfull Spell test you deal 2 *Wound*s.
-For each additional *Action token* you deal 1 more *Wound* on successfull hit.
+For each additional *Action token* you deal 1 more *Wound*.
-For each spell level above 1st you deal 2 more *Wound* on successfull hit.
+For each spell level above 1st you deal 2 more *Wound*.

 ## Discharge